smileidentity/recipes/DOCS.md

 Why stringify?
 The codegen event spec uses a single `result` (string) field; encoding once in Swift avoids duplicate serialization on the JS side.

+If you later expand events to structured multi‑field payloads, prefer mirroring the Document Verification pattern (NSDictionary → C++ struct) for zero JSON (de)serialization overhead.

 ## 7) Initialization native module (TurboModule interop)

 The initialization bridge (`SmileIDModule.h/.mm` + `SmileIDBridge.swift`) is already documented below (see: “SmileID native module: initialize/setCallbackUrl…”).
 It lives alongside the Fabric views but is independent—nothing in the Fabric components requires initialization until a screen is presented, yet performing it early (app start) avoids first‑screen latency and camera permission timing issues.